 Yes, you can.
-In fact, this is a great advantage because, from the settings of your cellphone or cellular device, you will be able to activate or deactivate roaming or data roaming to avoid surprise bills when you return from your trip.
+In fact, this is a great advantage because, from the settings of your cellphone or cellular device, you can activate or deactivate roaming or data roaming to avoid surprise bills when you return from your trip.

 The first thing to do is to verify that you have the service active according to the plan you have signed up for with an operator.
 Then check your cellphone settings to see if this option is activated.
 When you arrive at your destination, you can immediately connect to the Internet from your cellphone.

-eSIMs or virtual SIMs allow you to set up a data plan to have internet on your cellphone without paying roaming fees.
+eSIMs or virtual SIM cards allow you to set up a data plan with internet on your cellphone without paying roaming fees.
 They work without a plastic chip, but your smartphone must be compatible with eSIM technology to enjoy this service.